groovy-tutorial/groovy-tutorial/book/parts/03_Operators/50_BitwiseOperators.md

 ---
 title:	Bitwise Operators
-description:
+status:	draft
-...
+description:	They're bit-oriented and not so much "wise" ...
 I have to admit that I haven't seen many instances of bitwise manipulation since my university assignments.
-That's not to say they're not used or not important - I've just not done a lot of programming on
+That's not to say they're not used or not important - I've just not done a lot of programming that's called on bitwise operators.

 [Table: The bitwise operators]
 |Operator|Name